Endeavour Inlet: Camp Bay

-Camp Bay is located in the Western arm of Panaruawhiti / Endeavour Inlet, just south of Big Bay.
+Camp Bay is located in the Western arm of Endeavour Inlet, just south of Big Bay.
 The bay is home to a campsite, likely the origin of its name.

 Deep Bay

 Deep Bay is near the southern end of Endeavour Inlet.

 Deep Bay is most likely a reference to the water depth in the bay.
 A sunken reef sits off the point between Deep Bay and Pukekoikoi, however Deep Bay itself remains quite deep until close to shore.

 Eatwell's Lookout

 Eatwell's Lookout is located on Pukekoikoi hill.
-Local land owners Rod & Kath Eatwell played a crucial role in the creation of the Queen Charlotte Track in the 1980s, opting in to the project & doing much of the heavy lifting alongside their children & grandchildren.
+Local land owners Rod and Kath Eatwell played a crucial role in the creation of the Queen Charlotte Track in the 1980s, opting in to the project and doing much of the heavy lifting alongside their children and grandchildren.
 Other land owners were inspired by the Eatwells' efforts and joined in.
 Despite a lack of funding in 1985, Eatwell & co. continued to clear the tracks of gorse.
 In 1991 Rod Eatwell attended the official opening of the Queen Charlotte Track and cut the cake.
 The Lookout is named for the Eatwells, and features a number of signs made by Rod himself.